georgeaaabbbccc/rdma_dpdk/README.md

 ## Example run

+Follow these instructions to run the provided example program (`main.c`).
+This program runs multiple server threads on 1 server machine, and multiple client threads on possibly many client machines.
+Client threads send messages to the server threads.
+On receiving a message from a client, the server thread sends a message back to it.

 1. Increase Linux's limit on the amount of shared memory that a process is allowed to use.
 From the scripts folder:
 ```